 As the City works to operationalize the climate equity strategies of the GCP, a common language and approach to prioritizing communities hit first and worst by the climate crisis is needed.
-In climate equity work, communities are referred to by many different terms-frontline, disadvantaged, under-resourced, minority, low-income, and more.
+In climate equity work, communities are referred to by many different terms-frontline, disad-vantaged, under-resourced, minority, low-income, and more.
 The GCP uses the term "Priority Communities" to communicate the essence of these various terms and to signal the importance of elevating these communities' needs based on a nuanced approach that is supported by both data and lived experience.

 The particular strategy being implemented and the exact focus of the implementing partner will help determine how communities get prioritized.
-Tools like the Climate Equity Indicators Report-and other resources found in the GCP Equity Framework-will provide the necessary quantitative data while residents' lived experiences will provide the necessary qualitative data.
-In fact, the full Equity Framework [link] provides an exnities for GCP implementation.
+Tools like the Climate Equity Indicators Report26-and other resources found in the GCP Equity Framework (see Appendix)-will provide the necessary quantitative data while residents' lived experiences will provide the necessary qualitative data.
+In fact, the GCP Equity Framework